LGBTQI+ Futures

 If you need to travel to the workshop we will pay for your costs and will provide lunch and snacks on the day!

-We will only hold the workshops in physically accessible venues.
-We will check in with you before and during the workshops about any accessibility needs, and to work with you to make participation as comfortable and easy as possible!
+We will check in with you before and during the workshops about any accessibility needs, as well as to work with you to make participation as comfortable and easy as possible!

 We will also give you as much information as possible about what to expect on the day so you are prepared.